ntk148v/awesome-stars/README.md

 ## Go

+- [gopl.io](https://github.com/adonovan/gopl.io) - Example programs from "The Go Programming Language"
+- [mattermost-server](https://github.com/mattermost/mattermost-server) - Open source Slack-alternative in Golang and React - Mattermost
+- [free-gophers-pack](https://github.com/MariaLetta/free-gophers-pack) - ✨ This pack of 100+ gopher pictures and elements will help you to build own design of almost anything related to Go Programming Language: presentations, posts in blogs or social media, courses, videos and many, many more.
 - [hub](https://github.com/github/hub) - A command-line tool that makes git easier to use with GitHub.
 - [tview](https://github.com/rivo/tview) - Rich interactive widgets for terminal-based UIs written in Go
 - [fasthttp](https://github.com/valyala/fasthttp) - Fast HTTP package for Go.
 Tuned for high performance.
 Zero memory allocations in hot paths.
 Up to 10x faster than net/http